kpeterstech/visqgen/README.md

 #### Shifting Rows <a name="shifting-rows"></a>

-For creation of more advanced tables a user might which to shift rows over.
+For creation of more advanced tables a user might want to shift rows over.
 Visqgen allows users to do this.
-When asked how many rows visqgen should shift over in the third prompt, simply enter in how many are desired and it will move them over to the left that amount.
+When asked how many rows visqgen should shift over in the third prompt, simply enter in how many places over are desired.
+A positive number shifts to the left, a negative number shifts to the right.
 For a visual see Example 2 under the Short Example section.

 #### Installing <a name="installing"></a>